Japanese Flower Arranging

 Centerpiece Ikebana

-Dinner party table center: peonies, succulents, equisetum; peonies as the fullest blown flower is placed in the lowest or Earth position $200
+Dinner party table center: peonies, succulents, equisetum; peonies as the fullest “blossomed” flower is placed in the lowest, or Earth, position $300

 Designer’s Notes: Photographing Ikebana